Why Diversity is Important

 Review Male/Female Diversity at Amherst

-When available, the chart below will include the male to female percentage among Amherst's faculty, as well as students.
+When available, the chart below will include the male to female percentage among Amherst's undergraduate students.

 Campus Filled with Students From All Over